Krisha Hospital

 Common sports: Football, Rugby, Basketball, Tennis, Cricket, Baseball.

-4. Tendon injuries (Strains & Tears): Tendons are the tissues that connect muscles to bones.
+(Strains & Tears): Tendons are the tissues that connect muscles to bones.
 Tendon injuries are typically caused by overuse, sudden movements, or forceful gripping.
 Common tendon injuries in sports involve the flexor or extensor tendons of the fingers, which control finger movement.

 • Extensor tendon injuries: Lead to an inability to extend the finger.